Indigenous Housing Partnership

 How it began

 To better address the specific challenges facing Indigenous families, we launched the Indigenous Housing Partnership in 2007 with the support of founding partner Canada Mortgage and Housing Corporation (CMHC).
 Indigenous peoples have a deep spiritual, physical, social and cultural connection to their land, and building homes within Indigenous communities must be undertaken with the support of the community.
 In 2011, Habitat and the Assembly of First Nations (AFN) signed an agreement with the ultimate goal of increasing First Nations’ involvement in Habitat projects.
+The Indigenous Housing Partnership is supported by individual donors and corporate partners.

 Build affordable housing with an Indigenous community.
 Apply for a volunteer experience today.